Candidates retaking one or more subjects

 If a diploma candidate retakes a subject at the same level and in the same response language, the highest grade will contribute to the diploma.
 Therefore, when registering a retake candidate, IBIS will not indicate that the subject and its grade from the previous session is not included.

-If the grade is the same, it is the date of the first examination session that will appear on the results document.
+If the grade is the same, it is the date of the latest examination session that will appear on the results document.
 In the case of a course candidate taking the same subject/level again, another DP Course Results document will be issued, regardless of whether the grade has changed.

 If a candidate is taking one or more subjects again, use the retake (R) category for a diploma candidate and the course (C) category for a course candidate.
 (The retake category must not be used for a course candidate.)